anikln/DiplomaThesis_Full_Stack_DApp/Readme.md

   <img src="ArchitectureSchemeOfTheDApp.jpg" width="70%" height="70%">
 </p>

+## Demostration of the DApp

+More information about the DApp and video examples of its function can be found in the website <a href="https://euclid.ee.duth.gr/demos/notary/" target="_blank">here</a>, which belongs to the lab of Democritus University where i had studied .

 ## The tools and the technologies used

 The tools and technologies used for the development of the DApp are: